dotboris/vuejs-serverside-template-xss/README.md

 1. Open <http://localhost:8080> in your browser

-If you don't want to bother with `docker` you can throw the `index.php` file on a php capable server and host it there.
+If you don't want to bother with `docker` you can throw the `index.php` file on a PHP capable server and host it there.
 Keep in mind that this file is vulnerable to XSS by design, you should run this on a local environment.

 ## Walkthrough